Riverdale (Archie Comics): Nearby towns

 Some nearby towns include Greendale and Midvale.
 Greendale is the home of Sabrina, the Teenage Witch, who once lived in Riverdale but eventually moved.
 Characters who appear in Josie and the Pussycats come from Midvale.

 Riverdale High School's main scholastic and athletic rival is Central High School, located in another nearby community.
 Central High seems to consist of nothing but villainous types.
 The males are generally thuggish, conniving brutes, and the females are usually lecherous, scheming vamps.
 In most of their encounters, Central students seldom compete without using unsportsmanlike conduct, if not out-and-out cheating.
 The coaches and teachers often are not only aware of this skullduggery, but encourage it.
 In most cases, Central's team colors are bright red and silver-white.

-In the fourth season of the iconic show, Stonewall Prep is heavily mentioned as one of the nearby rival schools.
+In the fourth season of the show, Stonewall Prep is heavily mentioned as one of the nearby rival schools.
 Student often dress in rabbit memorabilia and carry fake looking axes to intimidate unwanted newcomers.
-In a rather charming episode, Betty and Jughead have relations in Jughead's dorm during the winter months.
-As Jughead courageously ventures outside their cozy abode to buy them an extravagant meal of vending machine memorabilia, he is nearly attacked by one of these bunny loving students.

 Pembrooke Academy is a private school attended by siblings Cheryl and Jason Blossom and their snobbish friends Bunny and Cedric.
 They look down on Riverdale students as "townies" and will not (except for the Blossom twins) willingly associate with them.
 Other schools that have been featured as Riverdale rival schools include Hadley High and Southside High.
 In one comic, a letter sent to Riverdale has "U." where the state should be, and a ZIP code of 10543 (which in real life is Mamaroneck, New York, the home of Michael Silberkleit, an Archie Comics editor).